Keefe Brasselle: Later years and death

 In 1974, Brasselle signed on as director of the low-budget sex comedy If You Don't Stop It...
 You'll Go Blind (released 1975; shown in Britain as You Must Be Joking).
 This was a feature-length parade of burlesque blackouts, double-entendre jokes, and bawdy song-and-dance numbers.
 Brasselle staged the musical numbers himself and even appeared as a specialty act, embellishing his performance with Eddie Cantor's gestures and mannerisms.
-The film was booked into hundreds of theaters for midnight shows and, despite scathing reviews from mainstream critics, was very popular with college students; it earned more than four million dollars.
+Boxoffice described the film as "really a series of one-liners and blue vignettes" and reported, "This R-rated sexploitation effort has done well in some limited situations thus far, and future box-office record is going to depend on just how effective the ad campaign is in reaching its intended audience."
+The film's distributor placed ads in college newspapers, and the feature was booked into hundreds of theaters near college campuses for midnight shows.
+Despite negative reviews from mainstream critics, the film was very popular with college students.
+The Hollywood Reporter noted that the film "has topped the $1 million box-office figure in Canada alone.
+In the U. S., the film has grossed over $2 million playing to only 12% of the country, bringing total gross to over $3,000,000."
+The same paper's gossip columnist wrote, "Keefe Brasselle insists he's still a nice boy despite appearing in the If You Don't Stop It...
+You'll Go Blind pic.
+Points out it's not a porno pic, but officially R-rated by the MPAA."
+The film returned to theaters in 1980.

 Keefe Brasselle died from liver disease in 1981, at age 58.